 iBE.net is a new generation of business management solution that is easier to use, access and manage than existing tools.
 Aimed at businesses that are growing out of Quickbooks, iBE.net plugs the gap between individual/small team accounting packages and expensive enterprise resource planning (ERP) packages like SAP, Oracle and Microsoft Dynamics.
 Being a clean-sheet design since...
 Read More >

-With just two weeks to go, MongoNYC is coming up fast.
+With less than two weeks to go, MongoDB UK is coming up fast.
 With four tracks and over 50 sessions, you’ll have a lot to choose from at the event.
-Here are some tips to help you get prepared—and excited—for the event on May 23rd.
+Here are some tips to help you get prepared—and excited—for the London event on June 20th.

 1. Schedule an ...Ask the Expertsâ€œ Session

 MongoDB days are an excellent opportunity to speak with MongoDB's core contributors who remain the foremost experts on the database.
-At MongoNYC, we'll be hosting ...Ask the Expertsâ€œ sessions to offer you specialized, 15 minute sessions with 10gen's engineers.
-Spots are limited so sign up now before the...
+At MongoDB UK, we'll be hosting ...Ask the Expertsâ€œ sessions to offer you specialized, 15 minute sessions with 10gen's engineers.
+Sign up on-site for a...
 Read More >